nmeri17/suphle-docs/src/docs/v1/application-server/index.md

 }
 ```

-The rule above will cause every class found to reach the handler, with the exception of `SkipFilter`.
+The rule above will cause every class found in the scanned path (your `AllModules`) to reach the handler, with the exception of `SkipFilter`.
 This condition is not necessary for all handlers.
 You are more likely to use the `Suphle\Hydration\Structures\ObjectDetails` class to reduce the list of classes to those extending a target entity.

 The `OnlyLoadedByHandler` handler uses the first argument to specify what entity this rule is for and restrict classes capable of depending on it to entities given in the 2nd argument.
 In this case, `MailBuilder`s cannot be loaded/injected by any other classes except a `Task`.